barronh/pyhms/doc/index.rst

 ===================

 `pyhms` is a python tool to plots of HMS products from NOAA.
-This is a very simple wrapper around geopandas, and is mostly a way for me to share the tools that I have in a more systematic way.
+This is a very simple wrapper around geopandas, and is mostly a way to share the tools for HMS in a systematic way.

 Getting Started
 ---------------

 The best way to get started is to install (see below) and then explore the :doc:`auto_examples/index`.
-The examples include data download, processing, and create summaries of the data (figures and tables).
+The example includes data download, processing, and figure creation.

 Installation